Federal Rules of Civil Procedure

 The Federal Rules of Civil Procedure (officially abbreviated Fed.
 R. Civ.
 P.; colloquially FRCP) govern civil procedure in United States district courts.
-The FRCP are promulgated by the United States Supreme Court pursuant to the Rules Enabling Act, and then the United States Congress has seven months to veto the rules promulgated or they become part of the FRCP.
+They are the companion to the Federal Rules of Criminal Procedure.
+Rules promulgated by the United States Supreme Court pursuant to the Rules Enabling Act become part of the FRCP unless, within seven months, the United States Congress acts to veto them.
 The Court's modifications to the rules are usually based upon recommendations from the Judicial Conference of the United States, the federal judiciary's internal policy-making body.